Lucass2021/Wolfgang/README.md

 ## :heavy_check_mark: To do list

 - Add more content
-- Code optimization (performance and or developer organization)
+- Code optimization (performance and organization)

 ---